UC-MACSS/persp-analysis/students/pezzuto_john/Kaggle2_Contest.md

 * To participate in this challenge teams need to accept the compeition rules by September 1st 2017, and submit their final project by September 12th 2017.

 * The contest has two stages.
 The first stage involves is a training stage in which teams meausure on historical data (Wikipedia page views from January, 1st, 2017 up until March 1st, 2017), and second stage where participants need to score future data (daily Wikipedia page views between September 13th, 2017 and November 13th, 2017).
 Teams can use any method to predict the data, though most teams will use some type of state-of-the-art machine learning algorithms.
-The winner will be decided by who can forecast the page views of each Wikipedia article most accurately.
+The winner will be decided by who can forecast the page views of future Wikipedia article most accurately by the day.

 * To enter the contest, you need to predict web traffic for each article and day combination.
 Submit this via a .csv file.